signalfx/splunk-otel-js/README.md

 });
 ```

 > `startTracing` is destructive to Open Telemetry API globals.
-We provide the `stopTracing` method, but it won't revert to OTel API globals set before `startTracing` was run, it will only disable globals, which `startTracing` set.
+Any globals set before running `startTracing` are overwritten.

 ## Default Instrumentation Packages<a name="default-instrumentation-packages"></a>